rchapin/workstation-setup/README.md

     },
     ```
     Where `<task-name>` is the task you want to execute.
 If the task required any arguments, add them as additional elements to the `args` key in the launch config.

+## Managing Vagrant Boxes

+- **SSH to a running vagrant box**: Change directories to the directory with the `Vagranfile` and run `vagrant ssh`
+- **Copy a file to a running vagrant box**: Instead of copying to the running box you can "make a file on the host available to the guest" by putting it into the same directory as the `Vagrantfile`.
+That directory is automatically mounted under `/vagrant` in the VM.
 ## Using on a Linux VM on a Windows 11 Host

 ### VM Setup